-Level 1 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Cheating or Plagiarizing Academic dishonesty including, but not limited to, copying the work of others on school assignments or tests, and using the ideas of writings of another person • • Classroom Disruption/Other Behavior Disruptive to the School Environment • • Disrespectful to Adults/Others Using words or actions that are impolite or indicate a lack of respect or courtesy • • Engaging in Verbal Conflict Disrupting the school environment by engaging in a loud argument that includes disparaging comments or discussion of potential physical conflict • • Excessive Tardies/Hall Sweep Arriving late to class excessively, as determined by individual school procedures or is caught in the hallway by school staff after the tardy bell has rang • • There will be no out-of-school suspension for attendance infractions; OPS attendance policy will be followed Failure to Serve Detention Student does not serve an assigned detention, whether it is scheduled during the school day or after school hours • • Misuse of Pass/Out of Area Student is out of the assigned area during the school day, uses a hall pass in a way not intended by the issuer • • Inappropriate Clothing Clothing which is construed to be distracting to the learning environment, per district and/or school guidelines also see Dress and Personal Appearance on page 22 • Inappropriate Language Using inappropriate words or topics of conversation in school • Insubordination/Non-Compliance with Behavioral Expectations Failure to comply with the instructions of school staff when current behavior prevents success of the student or impacts learning • • • Parking, Unauthorized Parking in an unauthorized area on school property • Truancy Neither the family nor school officials know the student's whereabouts or the student is refusing to attend school or class • • There will be no out-of-school suspension for attendance infractions; OPS attendance policy will be followed For more information on Repeated Violations, see page 11, and a note regarding level of response, see page 3.
-Full definitions for all violations can be found in the Glossary, beginning on page 12.
+Level 1 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Cheating or Plagiarizing Academic dishonesty including, but not limited to, copying the work of others on school assignments or tests, and using the ideas of writings of another person • • Classroom Disruption/Other Behavior Disruptive to the School Environment • • Disrespectful to Adults/Others Using words or actions that are impolite or indicate a lack of respect or courtesy • • Engaging in Verbal Conflict Disrupting the school environment by engaging in a loud argument that includes disparaging comments or discussion of potential physical conflict • • Excessive Tardies/Hall Sweep Arriving late to class excessively, as determined by individual school procedures or is caught in the hallway by school staff after the tardy bell has rung • • There will be no out-of-school suspension for attendance infractions; OPS attendance policy will be followed Failure to Serve Detention Student does not serve an assigned detention, whether it is scheduled during the school day or after school hours • • Misuse of Pass/Out of Area Student is out of the assigned area during the school day, uses a hall pass in a way not intended by the issuer • • Inappropriate Clothing Words or images that promote alcohol, drug use, weapons, insult or demean others, or disrupt the school environment are not acceptable at school also see Dress and Personal Appearance on page 22 • Inappropriate Language Using inappropriate words or topics of conversation in school • Insubordination/Non-Compliance with Behavioral Expectations Failure to comply with the instructions of school staff when current behavior prevents success of the student or impacts learning • • • Parking, Unauthorized Parking in an unauthorized area on school property • Truancy Neither the family nor school officials know the student's whereabouts or the student is refusing to attend school or class • • There will be no out-of-school suspension for attendance infractions; OPS attendance policy will be followed For more information on Repeated Violations, see page 11, and a note regardir Full definitions for all violations can be found in the Glossary, begi ng le nnir eve ng d l of on j res pag ponse, see page 3. je 12.